 A continuity plan helps small business owners quickly resume operations after a hurricane.
 This plan should include strategies and procedures specifically designed to address the threat a hurricane poses.

-Here are the general steps that should be included in such a plan:
+Here are some general steps that should be included in such a plan:

 An emergency supply kit for businesses is an important part of hurricane preparedness.
-Items in this kit should include supplies that help maintain operations and ensure employee safety during and immediately after the storm.
+Items in this kit should help maintain operations and ensure employee safety during and immediately after the storm.

 Examples of emergency supplies for a business include: